 This is the best solution if you have flying bugs on your pothos.
 It is a gentle botanical treatment that comes in a powder spray form.

 Spray these over on whiteflies to paralyze them quickly.
 Then, to get the best results, use the pyrethrum once every four days until the bugs are no longer around.

 10. Insecticidal Soap

-Another useful remedy for your plant is insecticidal soap, which is both environmentally friendly and non-toxic to your plants.
+Another helpful remedy for your plant is insecticidal soap, which is both environmentally friendly and non-toxic to your plants.

 Because of the rising usage of chemical pesticides, they became redundant.
-On the other hand, organic pesticides are seeing a surge in popularity as consumers pay more attention to them.
+On the other hand, organic pesticides are gaining popularity as consumers pay more attention to them.

 You can make insecticidal soap at home using the following steps:

 - First, get yourself a spray bottle.

 - Fill the bottle with one tablespoon of liquid soap and around four glasses of water.